easybuilders/easybuild/docs/Partial_installations.rst

 Fetching sources with ``--fetch``
 ---------------------------------

-It may be usefull to be able to batch-download sources on a machine where no easybuild dependency are installed.
-The ``--fetch`` option adress this requirement.
-This options implies ``--stop fetch``, ``--ignore-osdeps`` and does not require a modules tool to be installed.
+It may be useful to be able to batch-download sources on a machine where no easybuild dependency are installed.
+The ``--fetch`` option addresses this requirement.
+This option implies ``--stop fetch``, ``--ignore-osdeps`` and does not require a modules tool to be installed.
 Ie. ``pip install easybuild`` only allows to use ``eb easyconfig.eb --fetch`` without configuring further easybuild.
 Example usage::

  $ eb GCCcore-6.2.0.eb --fetch